Prison wing disturbance resolved

 A prison services spokeswoman said the incident had been resolved without any injuries to staff or prisoners.

-There was no evidence of damage, she added.
+There was no evidence of damage reported either, she said.

 “An investigation is under way and the perpetrators will be dealt with appropriately by the prison,” she said.